NaoDevWeb31/NaoDevWeb31/README.md

 - :handshake: I'm NaoDevWeb31 aka Naomi Mango
 - :fr: I'm French
 - :computer: I'm a Junior Web Developer
-- 🔭 I’m currently working on how to better myself professionally and personally
+- 🔭 I’m currently working for ACENSI and ENGIE Home Services but also still working on how to better myself professionally and personally
-- 🌱 I learned how to code thanks to OpenClassrooms and i’m currently still learning thanks to Udemy (there's always something more to learn !)
+- 🌱 I learned how to code thanks to OpenClassrooms and to Udemy and i keep learning on the job (there's always more to learn !)
 - 👯 I’m looking to collaborate on projects with people who are interesting in helping each other
 - 📫 How to reach me: :link: [my LinkedIn Profile](https://www.linkedin.com/in/naomi-mango/)
 - 😄 Pronouns: She & Her